jczestochowska/heartbeat_classification/README.md

 ### unix machine
 to run app from command line on unix machine (if you use bash/zsh shell, it wouldn't work on e.g fish):

+**PLEASE NOTICE**:
+repo stores almost ~1GB file containing training dataset, it was uploaded using git lfs, cloning may take some time

 ```
 git clone https://github.com/jczestochowska/heartbeat_classification.git
 *create virtual environment using requirements.txt file*